HugCls/HugCls/README.md

-2025-01-04: "A man who dares to waste one hour of time has not discovered the value of life." - Charles Darwin
+2025-01-05: "You are not the drop in the ocean, but the ocean in the drop." - Deepak Chopra